invariantlabs-ai/docs/docs/guardrails/rules.md

 See also [Jailbreaks and Prompt Injections](../guardrails/prompt-injections.md) and [Moderated Content](../guardrails/moderation.md).

 ## Tool Call Guardrails

+See also [Tool Calls](../guardrails/tool-calls.md) for more details on tool call guardrailing.

 **Example**: Matching a `send_email` tool call with a specific recipient.
 ```guardrail